 Graduate students need to have a strong command of the English language to participate in lectures and class discussions.
-English proficiency can be demonstrated through acceptable TOEFL scores, IELTS scores, or Duolingo English scores, or by holding a degree from a U.S. institution.
-Students with TOEFL scores below 650 (written), 213 (computer-based), or 100 (internet-based) must generally take the Michigan Test of English Language Proficiency upon arrival.
-If the test identifies a need for remedial English courses, the department usually requires following those recommendations.
-For non-native English speakers appointed as teaching assistants or teaching fellows, there is a separate English language comprehension test upon arrival.
+English proficiency can be demonstrated.
+If the test identifies a need for remedial English courses, the department usually encourages the student to follow those recommendations.
+For non-native English speakers appointed as teaching assistants or teaching fellows, there is a separate English language comprehension test upon arrival (information on this exam will be provided via email, usually in July).
 Those who do not perform satisfactorily on the test are assigned non-teaching roles and must complete special coursework in English until they achieve passing scores.
 For these students, an unsatisfactory score during reappointment can lead to non-renewal of the assistantship.
 Since all PhD students are required to serve as teaching assistants for at least two terms, international students pursuing a doctoral degree must take this test.
-Additional information on English proficiency guidelines can be found under 'Admissions' Procedures' at the this link.
+Additional information on English proficiency guidelines can be found under 'Admissions Procedures' at this link.